 Regular partial water changes are recommended for your aquarium, but massive water changes can lead to problems.
 There are myths and misunderstandings about why this causes trouble.

 A typical tale of woe is an aquarium owner who hadn't been doing partial water changes since he set up the tank a year ago.
-When a friend noticed the gravel was a little dirty, the owner learned he should have been doing water changes and cleaning his filter.
-He immediately performed a massive water change, vacuumed the gravel thoroughly, and changed the filter media.
+When a friend noticed the gravel was a little dirty, the owner learned he should have been doing frequent water changes and cleaning his filter.
+He immediately performed a massive water change, vacuumed the gravel thoroughly, and changed all the filter media.

 What Went Wrong?